 Even one sprained ankle puts you at risk of chronic instability.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide prompt treatment for ankle sprains to prevent your risk of reinjury.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide prompt treatment for ankle sprains to prevent your risk of reinjury.
 Call the location nearest you or schedule an appointment online today to learn more.

 A sprained ankle occurs when the ligaments that support your ankle joint twist or stretch at an awkward ankle.
 The ligaments can stretch too far or tear altogether.
 Swelling, bruising, and pain prevent you from enjoying proper mobility.

 Without treatment, a sprained ankle may interfere with the joint’s stability.
 Ankle instability puts you at risk of recurrent sprains that diminish your mobility.

 Your doctor at Hudson Valley Foot Associates classifies a sprained ankle into three separate categories:

 A grade 1 ankle sprain causes bruising, swelling, and pain.
 You may still be able to bear weight on your ankle, but doing so can aggravate your condition.
 If you have a grade 1 sprain, your ligaments are still intact.